dgoffredo/dgoffredo.github.io/content/india4.md

 The women then are unable to use their hands for well over an hour.
 It was hilarious.

-After drying and being scratched off onto a torn piece of newspaper, the stained skin starts to gradually darken from a iodine orange to a deep red brown.
+After the henna has dried and been scratched off onto a torn piece of newspaper, the stained skin starts to gradually darken from a iodine orange to a deep red brown.
 Here's Andrea a day after:

 ![](../site/india4_37_small.jpg)